Providing Cyberprotection for State and Local Governments to Enable Better Constituent Service

 - Implement security consistently.
 The old process of forcing users to download, install and update cyberdefense tools often results in devices that are not protected.
 Rather than force users to perform tasks they aren’t comfortable doing, it’s easier to make security a process done automatically, in the background.

 The latest hardware and software not only provide a more secure device right out of the box, but these new features also solve many long-standing problems.
 One of the most important is enhancing user authentication by providing more secure sign-on tools, beyond simple username and password combinations.
 The ability to use multifactor authentication (MFA) that eliminates the problem of compromised accounts is a huge boost to cyberdefenses.
 In addition, new software and hardware better protects any data that is resident on the device, making it harder to access key information if a device is lost or stolen.

-Lenovo and Microsoft Deliver Next-Generation User and Device Security
+Lenovo and Intel Deliver Next-Generation User and Device Security

-Lenovo’s ThinkShield provides an entirely new level of protection with stronger authentication tools.
-Utilizing Intel® Authenticate technology, support for MFA is enabled with protected fingerprint and facial recognition and protected PIN authentication options.
-Lenovo also delivers the industry’s first Fast Identity Online (FIDO) certified authenticators for using sites such as Dropbox®, Google™, and PayPal®.
+Lenovo ThinkShield and Intel® vPro™ Platform provides an entirely new level of protection with stronger authentication tools.
+Using Intel Authenticate technology, support for MFA is enabled with protected fingerprint and facial recognition, as well as protected PIN authentication options.

-Lenovo’s ThinkShield offering, in combination with Windows 10, helps state and local governments stay protected with an integrated and comprehensive cybersecurity platform.
+Lenovo ThinkShield, in concert with Intel processors and security tools, helps state and local governments stay protected with an integrated and comprehensive cybersecurity platform.
 For more information, please go to: https://solutions.lenovo.com/pc-solutions/thinkshield/

 1 “38 Percent of Local Governments Vulnerable to Cyberattacks,” PYMNTS.com, June 25, 2018